With 300 years of colorful history, it’s no wonder New Orleans is a nexus of paranormal legend and lore.

 Bourbon Orleans Hotel

-One guest at this hotel claimed to have been slapped by a spirit after uttering a profanity, while another claims to have received a soft kiss from an unseen figure.
+One guest at this hotel claimed to have been slapped by a spirit after uttering a profanity, while another claimed to have received a soft kiss from an unseen figure.
 More than a few employees and guests have reported smelling cigar smoke in the lobby before spotting the apparition of an elderly man seated in the corner reading a newspaper and smoking.
 If you seek ghosts with gusto, this is your haunted hotel in New Orleans.

 Le Pavillon Hotel